Garden & Lawn

 Roundup Tough Weedkiller 1L

-Roundup Super Concentrate Tough Weedkiller is ideal for eliminating tougher, deep-rooted weeds like brambles, thistles, nettles, and couch.
-Most other weed killers can’t handle this type of growth.
-This also means that Roundup Super Concentrate deal with tree stumps as well as woody shrubs.
+If you’re looking for a weed killer you can probably pick up at your local garden centre, then this Roundup Super Concentrate Tough Weedkiller is probably the one to go for.
+Ideal for eliminating tougher, deep-rooted weeds like brambles, thistles, nettles, and couches, it’s expensive but very effective.
+Most other weed killers you find at garden centres can’t handle this type of growth.
+This also means that Roundup Super Concentrate deals with tree stumps as well as woody shrubs.
+It’s a good alternative to Gallup and Rootblast if you are looking for a weedkiller more marketed towards the domestic market.

-This is a non-selective weed killer so is additionally good for clearing areas such as unwanted vegetation on paths, drives, gravel areas and so on.
-But don’t use this on your lawn unless you want to kill all the grass wholesale.
+This is a non-selective weed killer, so it is also good for clearing areas such as unwanted vegetation on paths, drives, gravel areas, and so on.

 Being a systemic weed killer, Roundup Super Concentrate Tough Weedkiller kills tough weeds down to the roots, ensuring that they do not grow back.
-Be aware that the effects start to show after 48 hours when you will see yellowing of the leaves and stem.
+Be aware that the effects start to show after around 48 hours, when you will see yellowing of the leaves and stem.
 Don’t be impatient and think that nothing’s happening in the first day or so.
-However we don’t recommend removing the weeds for at least seven days to ensure that the weed killer has passed down to all the roots.
+However, I don’t recommend removing the weeds for at least seven days to ensure the weed killer has passed down to all the roots.

-Application can be done by sprayer or a watering can that’s fitted with a very fine hose.
-We always recommend using a sprayer if possible as the diluted weed killer goes a lot further.
+The application can be done by garden sprayer or a watering can that’s fitted with a very fine hose.
+I always recommend using a sprayer if possible, as the diluted weed killer goes a lot further when applied with a sprayer.

-Please keep kids and pets out of treated areas until the weed killer has dried on leaves for safety reasons and in order to avoid transfers to the lawn.
-And be sure to rinse the sprayer at least three times thoroughly after application.
+As always, please keep kids and pets out of treated areas until the weed killer has dried on leaves for safety reasons and to avoid transfers to the lawn.
+Be sure to rinse the sprayer at least three times thoroughly after application.
+I always recommend having a separate sprayer for weedkillers than you use for pesticides.

 Pros

-• Systemic weed killer so kills off weeds down to the roots; the weeds don’t grow back at all.
+• A systemic weed killer kills weeds down to the roots; the weeds don’t grow back at all.

 • Best for tough, woody weeds so you can get rid of your brambles, nettles and thistles.

-• Yellowing of stems and leaves starts after 48 hours so don’t be too impatient to see the start of the process.
+• The yellowing of stems and leaves starts after 48 hours, so don’t be too impatient to see the process start.

 • If applied lightly to weeds, you can start planting in the same spot the next day to multitask your garden.

-• Biodegradable by the soil microorganisms so doesn’t hang around to pollute your garden.
+• Biodegradable by the soil microorganisms, so don’t hang around to pollute your garden.

-Roundup Super Concentrate Tough Weedkiller is one in a line of well-regarded weed killers from the Roundup company.
-This version is intended for tougher weeds, and especially woody plants including brambles, nettles, newly cut tree stumps, bracken, and deeply rooted perennials.
-One advantage of this weed killer if that you can plant after 24 hours of giving the weeds a light application of the solution.
+Roundup Super Concentrate Tough Weedkiller is a well-regarded weed killer from the Roundup company.
+This version is the best as it’s intended for tougher weeds, and especially woody plants, including brambles, nettles, newly cut tree stumps, bracken, and deeply rooted perennials.
+One advantage of this weed killer if that you can plant in treated areas after 24 hours of giving the weeds a light application of the solution.

 Buy on Amazon.co.uk